Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Peculiar Disk Structures and Their Properties

-Next, we investigate a radial distribution of the outer ring.
-Figure \ref{fig:radialprofile} shows the azimuthally averaged radial intensity profile of the outer ring $I_{\nu}(r)$, which was obtained by deprojecting the Band 4 restored image using the geometric parameters of inclination and PA.
+Next, we investigate the radial distribution of the outer ring.
+Figure \ref{fig:radialprofile} shows the azimuthally averaged radial intensity profile of the outer ring, $I_{\nu}(r)$, which was obtained by deprojecting the Band 4 restored image using inclination and PA geometric parameters.
 The origin at $r=0$ au is based on the center of the elliptical model, which is offset by 5 au from the stellar position.
-We then excluded the inner arc region (where $r < 15$ au) on the profile.
+We then exclude the inner arc region (where $r < 15$ au) on the profile.
 The uncertainty of the intensity $\hat{\sigma}_{I}$ is measured for each radius by calculating the standard error over the entire PA range, treating the beam size $\theta$ as the smallest independent unit.
-This is expressed as $\hat{\sigma}_{I}=\sigma_{I}/\sqrt{N_{\rm B}}$, where $\sigma_{I}$ is the standard deviation of brightness within the concentric ring at $r = r_{i}$, and $N_{\rm B} = 2 \pi r_{i} /\left\langle\theta\right\rangle$ represents the number of beams within the ring.
+This is expressed as $\hat{\sigma}_{I}=\sigma_{I}/\sqrt{N_{\rm B}}$, where $\sigma_{I}$ is the standard deviation of the brightness within the concentric ring at $r = r_{i}$, and $N_{\rm B} = 2 \pi r_{i} /\left\langle\theta\right\rangle$ represents the number of beams within the ring.
 Here, $\left\langle\theta\right\rangle$ ($= 0\farcs05$) is defined as the geometric mean of the beam size.

 The outer ring is found to be only marginally resolved in the radial direction relative to the beam size.
 To quantify its intrinsic width, we first fit the radial intensity profile with the following Gaussian function: